wrahool/wrahool.github.io/_pages/talks.md

 Duke University, Durham, NC, USA

 *May 2019*
-* Yang, T., Majo-Vazquez, **S.,Mukerjee, S.**, & Gonzalez-Bailon, S. (2019) Niche News and Peripheral Fragmentation: A Network Percolation Approach to the Analysis of News Consumption. *The 69th Annual Conference of the International Com-munication Association*<br>
+* Yang, T., Majo-Vazquez, S., **Mukerjee, S.**, & Gonzalez-Bailon, S. (2019) Niche News and Peripheral Fragmentation: A Network Percolation Approach to the Analysis of News Consumption. *The 69th Annual Conference of the International Com-munication Association*<br>
 Washington, DC, USA

 *July 2018*